top of page

 The Living Maya Experience is a wonderful program which gives you an authentic daytime 'homestay' type experience, and an introduction into Maya life.

-The program is offered by two families - the Cal family showcases a traditional Maya home, complete with bark mattress bed, a wooden mangle to extract sugar cane juice, and wooden moulds to make sugar cakes.
-Guests tour the kitchen garden, selecting ingredients and herbs and spices used to season your traditional lunch.
+The program is offered by the Cal family and showcases a traditional Maya home and the maya history, complete with bark mattress bed, a wooden mangle to extract sugar cane juice, and wooden moulds to make sugar cakes.
+Guests tour the kitchen garden, selecting ingredients and herbs and spices used to season your traditional lunch, and giving guests a chance to grind corn on a metate and make traditional corn tortillas on the comal.

 > GARIFUNA DRUMMING